hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 #### Step 5: Credential Schemas Setup

-**Credential Schema** is the base semantic structure that describes the list of attributes which one particular Credential can contain.
+**Credential Schema** is the base semantic structure that describes the list of attributes which one particular Claim can contain.

 **Note:** It's not possible to update an existing Schema.
 So, if the Schema needs to be evolved, a new Schema with a new version or name needs to be created.